On This Page

 When Pleading Down May Not Be an Option

 Some situations make plea bargains unlikely.
-Cases involving serious injuries, extremely high BAC levels, or prior DUI convictions face greater scrutiny from prosecutors and judges.
+Cases involving serious injuries, extremely high BAC levels, or prior DUI convictions often face stricter prosecution.

-Strong prosecution evidence, such as clear video footage or multiple reliable witness statements, might also limit plea bargaining options.
-That’s why it’s vital to have experienced legal representation and evaluate all possible defense strategies.
+Strong prosecution evidence, such as clear video footage or multiple reliable witness statements, might also limit plea negotiation possibilities.

 Even in challenging cases, we explore every avenue for achieving a positive resolution.
-Sometimes, accepting a guilty plea to a lesser charge, such as reckless driving, proves more beneficial than risking a guilty verdict at trial.
+Sometimes, alternative approaches can lead to better outcomes than expected.

 Alternative Options to Pleading Down a DUI

-Beyond traditional plea bargaining, several other paths might lead to favorable outcomes in your case.
-Some options focus on rehabilitation, while others challenge the evidence directly.
-Let’s examine these alternatives to determine which might work best for your situation.
+Beyond traditional plea bargaining, several other paths might lead to favorable outcomes in your case:

-• Fighting the charges in court: Sometimes, taking your case to a jury trial offers the best chance of a favorable outcome.
-We prepare thoroughly if this becomes necessary.
+- Fighting the charges in court: Sometimes, taking your case to a jury trial offers the best chance of a favorable outcome.
+We prepare thoroughly for trial when it’s in your best interest.

-• Expungement of a DUI conviction: After completing your sentence, you might qualify to have your conviction expunged, which can help minimize its long-term impact.
+- Expungement of a DUI conviction: After completing your sentence, you might qualify to have your conviction expunged, which can help minimize its long-term impact on your record.